 Texans roar past Bills for 22-19 win in OT

+DeAndre Hopkins was asked to describe Watson’s play on Saturday to somebody who might have missed the game.

+“I hope everyone watched this today, but he’s amazing,” Hopkins said.
+“You can’t put too many words on it.”

-Both teams had to punt on their first possessions of overtime.
+Both teams punted on their first possessions of overtime — the first extra period in an AFC wild-card game since January 2012.
 On Houston’s next drive, Watson evaded a sack by wriggling away from one defender and bouncing off another before rolling out to find Taiwan Jones for a 34-yard reception to set up first-and-goal.

+Watson flexed both arms as the crowd at NRG Stadium went wild — knowing their team was in position to pull off another comeback win to Houston’s playoff history.

+“I told myself to stay up.
+I mean, it’s do-or-die now.
+I just had to make the play,” Watson said.

 Ka’imi Fairbairn then kicked a 28-yard field goal to lift Houston to the victory.

-The Texans advance to the divisional round of the playoffs next weekend where they’ll face either the Chiefs or the Ravens depending on the outcome of Saturday night’s Titans-Patriots wild-card game.
+The Texans (11-6) advanced to the divisional round of the playoffs next weekend where they’ll face the Kansas City Chiefs on Sunday.

-The Texans scored 19 straight points to take the lead before Steven Hauschka’s 47-yard field goal tied it with 5 seconds left to force overtime.
+The Texans got a boost from the return of J.J.
+Watt, who had a sack that helped spark his team.
+Houston scored 19 straight points to take the lead before Stephen Hauschka’s 47-yard field goal tied it with 5 seconds left to force overtime.

 “We never quit, regardless,” Watson said.
 “Whatever it takes to get the win.
 I mean, we’re going to keep fighting.”